 These dogs are very solid watchdogs and pack-oriented, which makes them ideal for those with families and even kids.
 However, Eurasiers don’t do well when left alone, especially in a room by themselves.
 They do best when they are part of a family and, when left on their own, can grow anxious and depressed.

-See below for all Eurasier facts and dog breed characteristics!
+See below for all dog breed traits and facts about Eurasiers!

 Eurasier Dog Breed Pictures